ZackRaboin/PingPongDiscordBot/README.md

 Copy the token into the config.json

-Change the names of the channels for ping and pong to match your guild
+Change the names of the channels for ping and pong to match your guild.